The price of homogeneity is polynomial: Introduction

 \subsection{Algorithmic consequences of our result.}

 To illustrate the impact of \zcref{thm:IntroHomoMuralis} on existing algorithms, we discuss an application to a recent result of Morelle et al.\@ \cite{MorelleSST2023Faster}.
-Due to the technical nature of the Homogeneous Wall Lemma, discussing its application requires to open procedures which are often discussed in a black-box style.
-This is why we present a single in-depth discussion of the applicability of \zcref{thm:IntroHomoMuralis} in order to provide guidance for interested readers on how the result may be incorporated to speed up the running time of related algorithms.
+Due to the technical nature of the Homogeneous Wall Lemma, discussing its application requires us to open up procedures which are often discussed in a black-box style.
+Thus we present a single in-depth discussion of the applicability of \zcref{thm:IntroHomoMuralis} to help the reader see how the result may be incorporated to speed up the running time of related algorithms.

 A core result of the work of Morelle et al.\@ is a parameterized algorithm for the \textsc{$k$-$\mathcal{H}$-Minor Deletion} problem.
 Let $k$ be a non-negative integer and $\mathcal{H}$ be a finite set of graphs.